rilov/MindRender/README.md

 # MindRender: Generative AI-Powered Diagramming Tool

 MindRender is a generative AI-powered diagramming tool that brings your ideas to life—instantly and visually.
-Just describe your system, flow, or concept in plain English, and MindRender will transform it into a clean, structured diagram using formats like Mermaid or PlantUML.
+Just describe your system, flow, or concept in plain English, and MindRender will transform it into a clean, structured diagram using formats like Mermaid .

 No dragging.
 No manual drawing.
 Just type and render.